 In the image below, it was not possible to get everything in one shot.
 The details of the colored lights and the interior of the building don’t work well with the shadows.

-Instead, I took eight different exposures and combined them in a single HDR image.
-Note that due to the long exposures needed, I could not completely deghost the cloud movement.
+Instead, I took eight different exposures and combined them in one HDR image.
+Due to the long exposures needed, I could not deghost all the cloud movement.